agnivade/agnivade.github.io/_posts/2017-12-14-shrinking-aws-volume.md

 	Attach `new-volume` to this machine at /dev/sdg which will become /dev/xvdg1.

 	It will take some time to attach because the machines are running.
-Do not attach while the machine is shut down because it will take the `original-volume` to be the root partition and boot into it.
+Do NOT attach while the machine is shut down because it will take the `original-volume` to be the root partition and boot into it.
 We do not want that.
 (This happened to me).

 	We want the root partition to be the separate 8G disk of the t2.micro machine, and have 2 separate partitions to work with.